What's a Prepaid Card?

 Pros and Cons of Prepaid Cards

 Prepaid cards are convenient, but expensive.
-Here is a summary of prepaid card pros and cons.
+Here’s a summary of prepaid card pros and cons.

 The pros include: